 Railway stations (SNCF)

-The Auxerre, Sermizelles-Vézelay and Avallon stations are on the same line, from the Paris Bercy station.
+The Sermizelles-Vézelay and Avallon stations are on the same line, from the Paris Bercy station.
 See our travelling information.

 Map updated on November 9, 2021.